MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/troubleshooting-storage-spaces.md

 # Troubleshoot Storage Spaces Direct

->Applies to: Windows Server 2022, Windows Server 2019, Windows Server 2016
+>Applies to: Azure Stack HCI, versions 22H2 and 21H2; Windows Server 2022, Windows Server 2019, Windows Server 2016

 Use the following information to troubleshoot your Storage Spaces Direct deployment.